 - Credit-builder loan: the Self.Inc: Credit Builder Account puts a small amount aside each month and reports it as on-time installment payments.

 - Cosigned card or authorized user: adding yourself as an authorized user on a family member's well-managed credit card piggybacks on their good history.
+For the conditions that have to be true for this to actually move your score, see our guide on whether being an authorized user builds credit.

 Any of these will move your score faster and more predictably than relying on Klarna financing.